 Each of the five FAANG stocks are listed below along with their current price, dividend yield and % change for the day.
 For comparison purposes, the Dow Jones Industrial Average is included.
 Clicking on any row within the table will instantly update the chart for that stock.
 For more charts and data on an individual company (e.g. intra-day chart, trend chart, seasonality chart), click on a company name.
 Feel free to reload this page to get the latest stock quotes throughout the trading day.

 FAANG Stocks FAQ

 What are FAANG stocks?

-FAANG is an acronym for five popular, mega-cap tech-stocks — Facebook, Apple, Amazon, Netflix and Alphabet’s Google.
+FAANG is an acronym for five popular, mega-cap tech-stocks — Facebook (now META), Apple, Amazon, Netflix and Alphabet’s Google.

 Is Microsoft a FAANG stock?

 No, even though Microsoft is a very high market cap tech stock, it is not a FAANG stock.

 Apple is the only one of the five FAANG stocks to pay dividends.